 If you have queries, please contact Bi-Borough CPD Co-ordinator, Clare Sumpter by calling 07973 124014 or emailing firstname.lastname@example.org

 Please see below for a list of dates for the SENDCo Network Meetings for the next year will be released soon.
 Please check back for for information.
 All meetings run from 13.30-16.00, and will be held at various venues across the Bi-borough.

+### As it reads

+If you have queries, please contact Bi-Borough CPD Co-ordinator, Clare Sumpter by calling 07973 124014 or emailing firstname.lastname@example.org

+A list of SENDCo Network Meetings for the next year will be released soon.
+Please check back for for information.
+All meetings run from 13.30-16.00, and will be held at various venues across the Bi-borough.